sdshayward/AdversarialSDN-Hydra/README.md

 ## Running the tests

     1. Choose the network configuration you would like to use for the test.
-    2. Configure the test you would like to perform, all fields must be configured before submission
+    2. Configure the test you would like to perform.
+All fields must be configured before submission.
-    3. Select submit test
+    3. Select submit test.

-You will see the test processes commence in consoles, these will disappear when the result has returned and will appear in the testing results table in the interface.
+You will see the test processes commence in consoles.
+These will disappear when the result has returned and will appear in the testing results table in the interface.

 ## Generating your own Flow Statistics to train Neptune
 This repository only comes with a small selection of sample flow statistics in App/stats_training and App/stats_testing (as well as in App/tests/test_stats/).
-If you would like to generate your own flow statistics for Neptune to use in training and testing, you can use [App/traffic_stats.py](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/master/App/traffic_stats.py).
-This class is the flow statistic generation class used by Neptune itself, however can also be used standalone to generate your own statistics.
+The details of the training datasets we used are provided in the paper.
+Unfortunately, we cannot make these available as the DARPA dataset is restricted access.
+To generate your own flow statistics for Neptune to use in training and testing, you can use [App/traffic_stats.py](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/master/App/traffic_stats.py).
+This class is the flow statistic generation class used by Neptune itself.
+However, it can also be used standalone to generate your own statistics.

-As mentioned in the installation above, Argus is required for flow statistic generation.
-Mininet and Faucet will need to be started up manually as Argus will listen to s1-eth0 by default however this can be [changed](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/4cbb585eef9856b290bb5eb09cdbd6b450811e11/App/traffic_stats.py#L89) based on your personal setup.
-The Python for Hydra launches Mininet [like so](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/f4de6cd9197c2eff6417f2b43d0a20e929bbeeef/App/TestManager/main.py#L185), however an equivalent can be launched via the command line manually.
+As mentioned in the Installation instructions, Argus is required for flow statistic generation.
+Mininet and Faucet will need to be started up manually as Argus will listen to s1-eth0 by default.
+However, this can be [changed](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/4cbb585eef9856b290bb5eb09cdbd6b450811e11/App/traffic_stats.py#L89) based on your personal setup.
+The python script for Hydra launches Mininet [like so](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/f4de6cd9197c2eff6417f2b43d0a20e929bbeeef/App/TestManager/main.py#L185).
+An equivalent can be launched manually via the command line.

 ```
 sudo mn --topo single,10 --controller remote,ip=127.0.0.1,port=6653
 ```
-Note the SDN controller is set to remote on port 6653, this is where Faucet should be running.
+Note that the SDN controller is set to remote on port 6653, which is where Faucet should be running.

 The Class can be started by executing:
 ```